 So when I knew I was going to Dubrovnik, I knew I wanted to do was a sea kayaking tour.
 Go with Adventure Dubrovnik in a three-hour journey around the Lokrum island.
-It was definitely one of the highlights of my whole road trip in Croatia.
+Definitely one of the highlights of my whole road trip in Croatia.

 3Have A Drink Surrounded By Roman Ruins

-I was in Split only for a few hours but it was enough to get me hooked.
-While the Old Town is not huge, the Diocletian’s Palace itself is impressive in size and in state and the streets around seem straight out a medieval movie.
+While the Old Town of Split is not huge, the Diocletian’s Palace itself is impressive in size and in state and the streets around seem straight out a medieval movie.
 Well, to be clear, the whole old town is the Palace so we’re technically talking about a huge fortress here!